PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 ### So does that mean 1.7.0.0 is coming soon?

 Yes!
-Thanks to the new architecture, currently in the works, iIt might even be coming before winter of 2015! :)
+Thanks to the new architecture, currently in the works, it might even be coming before winter of 2015! :)

 What about 1.8.0.0?
 Well, maybe sooner than it took between 1.5 and 1.6!